-All things considered, an organic approach is both safer and more effective.
+An organic approach is both safer and more effective.
 By applying the simple principles of ecological plant protection, you can work with nature to control pests and diseases, enjoy a healthier garden and harvest and protect pollinators and other beneficial insects.

 If you do apply pesticides make sure you apply them carefully and selectively.
 To protect pollinators, do not use pesticides on open blossoms or when bees or other pollinators are present.

-The Blossom Hummingbird Feeder becomes a living work of art when hummingbirds dart back and forth to feed.
+A Hummingbird Feeder becomes a living work of art when hummingbirds dart back and forth to feed.

 3. Provide shelter